What is Covered Under Medicare Advantage Plans?

 Most plans will not cover the range of holistic (alternative) medicine.
 There are some acceptions, such as acupuncture for chronic back pain, and other therapies and medicines that Original Medicare does not cover.

-Also, Medicare Advantage plans generally do not cover elective surgeries, such as plastic surgery, unless it is required for medically necessary reasons.
+Also, Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... generally do not cover elective surgeries, such as plastic surgery, unless it is required for medically necessary reasons.
 And, plans put service limitations on additional benefits, such as dental care and procedure.
 In other words, the additional benefits are not unlimited.
 Learn more about how Medicare Advantage plans work here.

 What is the Difference Between Medicare Advantage and Medicare Part C?